Swpogue/fs-journal/journal/02/reflection.md

 - What did you learn that was a shock or surprise?
 - What are you struggling with?
 - What would you count as a victory?

+Day 1
+I DONT KNOW ANYTHING!
+Day 2
+I understand what needs to happen but I don't know how to make it happen without a lot of research.
+Day 3
+Some concepts are sticking in my brain.
+Still have to research.